 - Employs lists and tags for easy segmentation.

-- That would be perfect for very simple cuts like “donors in the last 12 months” or “members in this chapter.”
+- That would be perfect for very simple cuts, such as “donors in the last 12 months” or “members in this chapter.”

 Mailchimp: